 I started liking Bangkok after a few visits.
 There are so many things to do in Bangkok and slowly, as I stayed in different parts of the city, I kept discovering little corners that appealed to me and made me feel like I was in a smaller town.

 You might not love big cities, but Bangkok has its own way of pulling you in and making you feel comfortable, so just give it a chance.
 Or three.
-Here are the best things to do in Bangkok for first-timers.
+Due to the many attractions, the river, and the vibrant atmosphere, the city is actually a good place to visit in Thailand for first timers.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 YOU MIGHT ALSO LIKE: The ultimate Asia bucket list

 If this is your first time in Bangkok, you have to see the main attractions in the city.
 So here are the most important Bangkok attractions that you can’t miss.

 The Grand Palace is one of the most popular places to visit in Bangkok and one of the most visited Asia landmarks.
 Built in 1782, it housed the King of Siam.
 Later on, the Thai King lived there with his royal court and government for over 150 years, until 1925.

 Within the Grand Palace complex, you also find the 14th Century Emerald Buddha which is safely situated in the Wat Phra Kaew temple.
 Though no kings live in the palace today, it’s still used for ceremonies.

 Golden stupas, enormous guardian statues, and colorful details, and wall paintings leave millions of visitors in awe.
 There is no reason for leaving Bangkok without visiting the Grand Palace.
 To avoid the worst crowds, try to go as early as you can in the morning.